 - Use the skills and modern environmental science science techniques and tools necessary for a successful career in the field.

 - Design and conduct experiments, and analyze and interpret data.

 - Communicate technical information effectively orally, in writing, and through electronic media.

-- Understand contemporary environmental science issues and the impact of environmental science in a global and social context.
+- Discuss contemporary environmental science issues and the impact of environmental science in a global and social context.

-- Understand the need, and have the ability, to engage in lifelong learning and to participate in professional organizations.
+- Engage in lifelong learning and to participate in professional organizations.